launchdarkly/hello-node-server/README.md

-# LaunchDarkly Sample Server-Side Node.js Application
+# LaunchDarkly sample Node.js (server-side) application

 We've built a simple console application that demonstrates how LaunchDarkly's SDK works.
-Below, you'll find the basic build procedure, but for more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/).
+Below, you'll find the build procedure.
+For more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [Node.js (server-side) reference guide](https://docs.launchdarkly.com/sdk/server-side/node-js).

-Please note that the LaunchDarkly Server-Side SDK for Node.js is designed primarily for use in multi-user systems such as web servers and applications.
+The LaunchDarkly server-side SDK for Node.js is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.

 For a sample application demonstrating how to use LaunchDarkly in *client-side* Node.js applications, refer to our [Client-side Node.js SDK sample application](https://github.com/launchdarkly/hello-node-client).